rafaelanderka/iter-inla/README.md

 ![Logo](figures/banner.gif)
 <h1 align="center">
-  <b>spdeinf</b>
+  <b>iter-inla</b>
   <br>
 </h1>

-<h4 align="center">A general framework for Bayesian data assimilation with nonlinear SPDEs.</h4>
+<h4 align="center">A framework for state and parameter estimation in nonlinear dynamical systems using iterated INLA.</h4>
 <br>

 ## Overview

-This repository contains the accompanying implementation for my MSc project on Bayesian inference with non-linear SPDE priors.
+This repository contains the accompanying implementation for the UAI paper "Iterated INLA for state and parameter estimation in nonlinear dynamical systems".

 ## Dependencies